tomasellis/agent_tools_test/README.md

 - I have to handle error's still.
 Won't be doing it, but it's something to keep in mind.
 - The biggest issue I had was with Pydantic, which just tells you that it's working properly.
 As I coulnd't exactly get the hang of whatever Langchain's classes were asking for.
 That's why there's a messager parsing function, to keep everything in line with what the LLM expects.
+- Langchain's abstraction layer is amazing, you can just connect stuff and it works.
+I liked debugging looking at the agent's actions in the playground, and the playground is a great tool for developing.